TurkServer/docs/source/design/disconnection.md

 Users may disconnect and reconnect to your experiment, or leave without coming back.
-A good experiment design accounts for this and minimizes the disruption to other users and the quality of the data.
+A good experiment design accounts for this and minimizes the disruption to other users and preserves the quality of the data.

+## Examples

-### Connection Issues:
+### Handling disconnections

 - Your project code should keep tabs on the connection state of each user and should have some kind of connection timer that prevents one user from getting "stuck" if their partner(s) disconnect
 - Likewise if rematching users is important, make sure to build that into your project code and critically set it up in a way that your Assigner knows what to do, for example: